Need modified car insurance? Fans of fancy wheels and tinted windows step this way

 - All modifications from factory standard must be declared to your insurer or your cover could be invalidated

-- Modifications include changes to the bodywork, engine, wheels, audio system... even fitting a towbar or roof rack
+- Modifications include changes to the bodywork, engine, wheels, a swanky audio system... even fitting a towbar or roof rack

 - Compare multiple polices from regular and specialist insurers and use our other money-saving tips to get the right cover

-Cover for modified cars can be pricey because many insurers will treat all changes from factory specification in the same way.
+Do modifications affect car insurance?
+The short answer is yes.
+Cover for modified cars can be pricey because many insurers will treat all changes from the factory specification in the same way.

-This could mean that you're facing a smaller choice of insurers and policies and, in many instances, higher premiums.
+Modifying your car, even with something minor, could mean that you're facing a smaller choice of insurers and policies.
+In many instances, this means higher premiums.

-Even towbars and roof racks are typically classed as modifications by insurers and consequently should be declared when you arrange cover.
-If you don't, you risk invalidating your policy meaning you'll be breaking the law and will be without cover.
+Even towbars, racing stripes and roof racks are typically classed as modifications by insurers and should be declared when you arrange cover.
+If you don't declare all modifications, you risk invalidating your policy – meaning you'll be breaking the law and will be without insurance.

-With the exception of security improvements, all other vehicle changes may be treated as an increased risk.
-This is not helped by the fact that young drivers - the highest-risk group - tend to make most modifications.
+Apart from security improvements, all other vehicle changes may be treated as an increased risk.

-But while some companies won't even quote for altered motors, specialist modified car insurers can be more sympathetic when dealing with non-standard vehicles, recognising that some owners and enthusiasts will have spent a lot of money on their machines and may be more likely to be careful with them.
+But while some companies won't even quote for altered motors, specialist modified car insurers can be more sympathetic when dealing with non-standard vehicles.
+This is because they recognise some owners and enthusiasts will have spent a lot of money on their machines, and may be more likely to be careful with them.

-"Schemes we have for altered cars have less claims than standard cars, which conflicts with received wisdom," said Dan Clarke of insurers Adrian Flux.
+"Schemes we have for altered cars have less claims than standard cars, which conflicts with received wisdom," says Dan Clarke of insurers Adrian Flux.

 "Most enthusiasts have put lots of time, effort and money into their cars.
 They don't want to risk their investments.
 The more money they've spent on their car, the more likely they are to be careful with it."